MONTECASSINO ABBEY – ACCESSIBLE TOUR – CASSINO

-Montecassino abbey accessible tour: is an half day guided accessible tour designed for wheelchair user.
+Montecassino abbey accessible tour: is an full day guided accessible tour designed for wheelchair user.

 During the Second World War, “the Winter Line” was composed of a series of German military fortifications in Italy, built by order of the Organization Todt.
 The main line of the fortification, called the “Gustav Line”, ran across Italy from the north side of River Garigliano to the Tyrrhenian Sea in the west and through the Apennines mountains to the mouth of the Sangro River on the Adriatic Sea in the east side…